-Currently, SkyWest Airlines provides daily flights to Las Angeles (LAX) and Denver (DEN).
+Currently, SkyWest Airlines provides daily flights to Los Angeles (LAX) and Denver (DEN).
+Only two airports provide non-stop commercial air service for all of Northern Arizona, PRC and Flagstaff's Pulliam Airport.
 In 2022, PRC had 24,058 total enplanements with increased boardings anticipated in the future.
 Cutter Aviation is PRC's Fixed Base Operator (FBO).
 Cutter provides charter air flight accommodations along with aircraft fueling.
 There are six aviation flight training schools within the airport.
-Embry-Riddle Aeronautical University is the nation's largest, oldest, and most comprehensive aeronautical university, with over 68 fixed-wing aircraft and is a major partner with their campus in Prescott and flight training operations at PRC.
+EmbryRiddle Aeronautical University is the nation's largest, oldest, and most comprehensive aeronautical university, with over 68 fixed-wing aircraft and is a major partner with their campus in Prescott and flight training operations at PRC.
 The United States Forest Service (USFS) Northern Arizona Prescott Fire Center, and the Henry Y.H.
 Kime Aviation Facility operations are based at the airport.
 Airport operations come from a large number of hangar tenants, general aviation services, flight training operations, cargo services, the forest service fire-fighting operations, and the fueling station In addition, much of the land at and near the airport is designated for industrial uses as well as other more intense commercial operations related to the airport and includes a significant number of the region's manufacturing and technology business opportunities.

-The 2019 Airport Master Plan, the 1997 Airport Business Plan, and the 2001 Airport ASAP were adopted to address airport land-use protection and to assure the continued economic vitality and modernization of the airport infrastructure.
-The Town of Prescott Valley and Yavapai County each informally agreed to accept the Airport SAP as the basis of their future land use decisions for lands near the airport, but this has not been maintained due to changes in staffing.
-Regional cooperation in land use is required to maintain positive inter-jurisdictional efforts to protect regional assets and will be needed in order to update the plans.
+The 2019 Airport Master Plan, the 1997 Airport Business Plan, and the 2001 Airport ASAP were adopted to address airport landuse protection and to assure the continued economic vitality and modernization of the airport infrastructure.
+The Town of Prescott Valley and Yavapai County each informally agreed to accept the Airport SAP as the basis of their future land use decisions for lands near the airport, but this has not been maintained.
+Regional cooperation in land use is required to maintain positive interjurisdictional efforts to protect regional assets and will be needed in order to update the plans.